1—Who I am; where I am; why I’m writing this blog.

 Many Mormons understand that sexuality is a vital part of a person’s identity, but not for gays.
 And many LGBT people understand that being true to oneself no matter what other think, is noble, but not for Mormons.
 Heather, another Tori fan, a bisexual and a psychologist who has no time for religion understood.

-Not regardless of my sexual orientation but because of it, I have pondered existential questions that most people never consider.
+Not despite my sexual orientation but because of it, I have pondered existential questions that most people never consider.

 To be sure, Hawking’s statement implies that religion is for the gullible who haven’t thought things through; a remark I’ve heard countless times.
 While I can accept that I may be completely wrong about religion (or the existence of God), I just cannot accept that I haven’t ‘thought it through’ when I have spent over two decades reading liberal and conservative studies or commentaries (as well as anti-Mormon literature) and spent sleepless nights enquiring, questioning, taking notes, rationalising about religion and my standing before God.
 I anything, I have overthought it!